Gitorious-backup/gitorious-wiki/Upgrading.markdown

     >> rake ts:rebuild
     >> touch tmp/restart.txt

-### From 2.4.x to latest 3.0.x
+### From 2.4.x to latest 3.x

-To upgrade from 2.4.x to latest 3.0.x, follow these steps:
+To upgrade from 2.4.x to latest 3.x, follow these steps:

     >> git clone https://git.gitorious.org/gitorious/ce-installer.git && cd ce-installer
     >> sudo ./upgrade.sh

-### From 3.0.x to 3.0.4 (latest 3.0 patch release)
+### From 3.0.x to 3.1

-To upgrade from any 3.0.x version to the latest 3.0.x, follow these steps:
+To upgrade from any 3.0.x version to the latest 3.1, follow these steps:

     >> git clone https://git.gitorious.org/gitorious/ce-installer.git && cd ce-installer
     >> sudo ./upgrade.sh

-### From 3.0.x to the latest development version
+### From 3.x to the latest development version

 It is possible to install the latest version directly from the development branch,  follow these steps: